rslifka/elasticity/README.md

 [![Build Status](https://secure.travis-ci.org/rslifka/elasticity.png)](http://travis-ci.org/rslifka/elasticity) REE, 1.8.7, 1.9.2, 1.9.3

-There are two sides to Elasticity:
+Elasticity provides two ways to access EMR:

-* An API wrapped around the EMR REST API.
-This is my main focus hence thorough documentation will be concentrated here.
+* **Indirectly through a JobFlow-based API**.
+This README discusses the Elasticity API.
-* Direct access to the EMR REST API.
-Be forewarned: Making the calls directly requires that you understand how to structure EMR requests at the API level and from experience I can tell you there are more fun things you could be doing :)  Documentation for the API calls is in the source and located over at the RubyGems [auto-generated documentation site](http://rubydoc.info/gems/elasticity/frames).
+* **Directly through access to the EMR REST API**.
+The less-discussed hidden darkside...
+I use this to enable the Elasticity API though it is not documented save for RubyDoc available at the the RubyGems [auto-generated documentation site](http://rubydoc.info/gems/elasticity/frames).
+Be forewarned: Making the calls directly requires that you understand how to structure EMR requests at the Amazon API level and from experience I can tell you there are more fun things you could be doing :)  Scroll to the end for more information on the Amazon API.

 # Installation